Rolodophone/nea/report/report.md

 One thing I didn't like about this game is that as far as I can tell, although different opponents look different and use different weapons, they behave in largely the same way.
 This made the game repetitive as it felt like I was doing the same thing over and over.
 In my game, I will make sure that the different enemies behave significantly differently.
 Furthermore, in Shadow Fight, the battles always took place in a flat, featureless area and were always 1-on-1, which contributed to this monotonous feeling.
 In my game, there will be different platforms and multiple enemies coming from different directions, so no two fights will be the same.

 Finally, one more thing the game does well is how it seamlessly transitions from move to move.
 From what I can see, the game does this by always bringing the player back to the same rest position after each move.
 That way, for each move, you just have to animate it being performed from rest, to the move, and then back to rest.
 This saves on having extra animations for going directly from each move to each other move.
 Moreover, if you press the buttons to perform another move when your character is just about to finish a move, it will wait until the current move finishes and then perform the new move.
 But this only applies to near the end of a move: if you attempt to do another move immediately after *starting* a move, your input will get ignored.
-To decide how I want this to work in my game, I will write some different prototypes, so TODO END-USER and I can decide which one feels the best.
+To decide how I want this to work in my game, I will write different prototypes for each method when I do my technical solution, so TODO END-USER and I can decide which one feels the best.

 ### Prizefighters 2